Nexus Eazy 320+ Koi Pond Filter (Gravity Fed)

 The mechanically clean water then passes to the outside chamber of the Nexus+ where the new K+Media Moving Bed is located for biological treatment prior to being returned to the pond.
 At this stage, biological breakdown occurs through different strains of bacteria and filter feeders living on the vast protected surface area of each piece of the K+Media.
 These bacteria convert Ammonia and Nitrite into less harmful Nitrate.
 Water then passes through the exit grill into the outlet, returning back to the pond.

 The Nexus 320+ includes a re-designed Eazy filter which now uses the all new K1 Micro filter media, in a fixed bed, to provide improved levels of mechanical purification.
-The Nexus filter systems additionally utilize the acclaimed KPlus Media in the relocating bed to deliver superior levels of biological filtration.
+The Nexus filter systems additionally utilise the acclaimed KPlus Media in the relocating bed to deliver superior levels of biological filtration.
 With each other this mix of filter media work to deliver crystal clear and also healthy water.

 All Nexus filtering systems can be set up on pump fed or gravity fed setups depending upon your fish pond setup.
 The Nexus 220+ appropriates for fish ponds up to 18,000 litres (4,000 gallons) while for larger ponds the Nexus 320 can be set up on fish ponds as much as 34,000 litres (7,500 gallons).